tanner-johnson2718/3D_ToolChain/Printer_Mods/Electronic_Enclosure/README.md

 # PSU Wiring Diagrams

 Power supply wiring diagram.
-The 10A GMA fuse is integrated into the iec320 AC plug.
+The 10A GMA fuse is integrated into the iec320 AC plug. **NOTE** Forgot to include ground connection from PSUs to frame of enclosure.
+The Ground ideal connector will have a 3rd output going to the chasis of the enclosure.
+Printer frame will also be grounded to enclosure chasis.

 ![Alt text](Datasheets/Power_Supply_Wiring.png)